istrategylabs/isl-dogs/JS-Focus-Requirements.md

 # JavaScript Focus Requirements

+Most of your work will be in `static/script.js`.
+You will also probably need to edit the markup in `index.html` and style in `static/style.css`.
+The requirements for this assignment are:

 1. On page load, make a request to the [list endpoint](https://dog.ceo/dog-api/documentation/) and populate a dropdown with the results of this data.
    - ** NOTE:** Because of requirement 4, this does **not** need to be a native `<select>` element.
 However, you should keep in mind accessibility!
 (Keyboard navigation, ARIA tags, etc.)
 2. Whenever the user selects a dog type, 10 dogs of that type appear.
 (To be clear, we mean _photos_ of random dogs, not dogs themselves.
 The tech just isn't there yet.)